Today's Top Gainer

 STATEMENT ON DECLARATION GIVEN BY INDEPENDENT DIRECTORS

-All independent directors have given declarations to the effect that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and Regulations 16(1)(b) & 25(8) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+All independent directors of the Company have given declarations, that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and Regulations 16(1)(b) & 25(8) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-ANNUAL EVALUATION OF PERFORMANCE OF THE BOARD, ITS COMMITTEES AND INDIVIDUAL DIRECTORS
+ANNUAL PERFORMANCE EVALUATION OF THE BOARD, ITS COMMITTEES AND INDIVIDUAL DIRECTORS

 The Company is committed to adhere to the highest standards of ethical, moral and legal conduct of business operations.
-The Company has established a vigil mechanism and has adopted the "Vigil Meehanism/Whistle Blower Policy".
+The Company has established a vigil mechanism and has adopted the "Vigil Mechanism/ Whistle Blower Policy".
 As per the policy objective, the Company encourages its employees who have concerns about suspected misconduct, to come forward and express these concerns without fear of punishment or unfair treatment.
 A vigil mechanism provides a channel to the employees and directors to report to the management concerns about unethical behaviour, actual or suspected fraud or violation of the Codes of conduct or policy.
 The mechanism provides for adequate safeguards against victimization of employees and directors to avail the mechanism and also provide for direct access to the Managing Director/Chairman of the Audit Committee in exceptional cases.
 Such policy is available on the website of the Company i.e. www.omaxauto.com .
 During the Financal Year 2018-19, the policy was revised on 30th March, 2019.

 CORPORATE SOCIAL RESPONSIBILITY INITIATIVES